 The basis of my research is the zebrafish, a black and gold fish with biomedical and evolutionary applications.
 Its characteristic stripes form as the fish develops due to the self-organizing interactions of several types of pigment cells.
-My goal is to identify wild-type interactions, help experimentalists link genetic changes to altered cell behavior in mutations, and shed light on how fish with different patterns are related evolutionarily.
+Biologically, my goal is to identify wild-type cell interactions, help experimentalists link genetic changes to altered cell behavior in mutations, and shed light on how animals with different patterns are related evolutionarily.
 Mathematically, I use zebrafish to inspire new questions and drive the development of methods for quantifying agent-based dynamics.
 So far my work involves agent-based and continuum modeling, topological data analysis, dynamical systems, and image processing.

 Click each image for more details.